-Chitwan National Park is very famous for its adventurous offerings like rafting, boating, etc. And also in some time of year, people residing here celebrate special festival and in that time you can enjoy and share happiness with them.
+Chitwan National Park is very famous for its adventurous offerings like rafting, boating, etc. And also in some time of year, people residing here celebrate the special festival and in that time you can enjoy and share happiness with them.
 This national park is also famous for giving shelter and protecting the large number of species and mammals like one-horned rhinos, tigers, leopards, sloth bears, gaurs, etc. To condense, Chitwan national park protects and preserves more than 400 species of birds.

 Another great attraction of this national park is the 500 one-horned rhinoceros and some hundred Bengal tigers.
 This great safari is well enjoyable in elephant ride while watching many of the beautiful sceneries and birds chirping.
 Beside jungle and its contents, one of the most important factors of Chitwan Jungle Safari is the colorful Tharu Culture, their way of living and their unique Dance.
 Other activities that can be done in Things to do in Chitwan are jungle walk, canoe ride, jeep drive, bathing with elephants and many more.

 In Chitwan, Jungle Safari is a widely popular activity.
 One can easily get an opportunity to spend time while riding the back of an elephant or in Jeep.
 But if you want to explore with your feet you are welcome, you can do that too.
-Safari/walk in Chitwan National Park is very mesmerizing with birds chirping and green environment surrounding you.
+Safari/walk-in Chitwan National Park is very mesmerizing with birds chirping and green environment surrounding you.
 Among them, Jungle Safari in Elephant’s back is the most popular and most preferred way of exploring Chitwan.

 >>Tharu cultural show